grafana/grafana/docs/sources/panels/transformations/types-options.md

 | 2020-07-07 10:31:22 | 20          | 85
 | 2020-07-07 09:30:57 | 19          | 101

 You can add more than one condition to the filter.
-We could want to include the data only if the altitude is higher than 100.
-To do that we can add a condition to get the following configuration:
+For example, you might want to include the data only if the altitude is greater than 100.
+To do so, add that condition to the following configuration:

 - Filter type: `Include` rows that `Match All` conditions
 - Condition 1: Rows where `Temperature` matches `Lower` than `30`